 - Passing texture to another Magic Finger.

-- Use Magic Finger as a periscope to check out traffic.
+- Use Magic Finger as a periscope to check out the traffic.

 Source: gizmag & dvice